Bring Your Own Devices (BYOD) GUIDE

 1.6 GHz dual core Intel Core i5 with 3MB shared L3 cache

 8GB 1333MHz RAM

 Intel HD Graphics 3000

-Please feel free to email the school with any questions, we are happy guide you in the purchase of your child’s device for school.
+Please feel free to email the school at [email protected] with any questions, we are happy guide you in the purchase of your child’s device for school.